Pierre-Hugues Herbert: 2019: Career doubles Grand Slam, Third final & Career-high singles ranking, ATP finals champion

 In Doha, Herbert's first tournament of the year, he recorded his second top-ten win against Dominic Thiem, before falling to Tomáš Berdych in the quarterfinals.
 In doubles in Doha Herbert partnered with David Goffin to capture their first team title together.

 At the Australian Open in January, Herbert and doubles partner Mahut earned the Career Grand Slam in men's doubles after defeating Henri Kontinen and John Peers in the final.
 In singles Herbert reached the third round by defeating Hyeon Chung in the second round.
 In the third round he fell to Milos Raonic in three sets.

 After winning the career grand slam in doubles, Herbert decided to take a brief break from doubles to focus on singles.

 In February Herbert reached a career high ranking in singles of No. 36 on 11 February 2019 after he reached his third ATP tour final at the 2019 Open Sud de France in Montpellier, where he fell to countryman Jo-Wilfred Tsonga.

 In the 2019 clay season in Monte-Carlo Herbert captured his third top 10 win against Kei Nishikori to reach the third round.
 At the French Open Herbert recovered from being down two-sets-to-love in a five sets match against 12th seed Daniil Medvedev in the first round.

 Herbert reunited with Nicolas Mahut to play the Paris Rolex Masters which they won defeating Karen Khachanov and Andrey Rublev in the final.
 The pair qualified for the ATP finals for the 5th straight year, where they went undefeated in the round robin stage, and then went on to lift the trophy, without dropping a set throughout the tournament.
 They defeated Raven Klaasen and Michael Venus in the final.

-2020
+2020: Two singles quarterfinals, second Rotterdam doubles crown

 Herbert began the 2020 season at the Qatar ExxonMobil Open.
 He reached the quarterfinals and lost to second seed and eventual champion, Andrey Rublev.
 At the Australian Open, he was defeated in the second round by 11th seed David Goffin.

 In Montpellier, Herbert upset fifth seed Félix Auger-Aliassime in the second round.
 He was eliminated in the quarterfinals by second seed David Goffin.
 At the Rotterdam Open, he played doubles alongside Mahut.
 They captured their second Rotterdam crown together by beating Henri Kontinen/Jan-Lennard Struff in the final.